-My very first counselling placement was within bereavement.
-Where I listened as clients explored their grief.
+As I read Notes on Grief by Chimamanda Ngozi Adichie, I was reminded of my very first counselling placement which was within bereavement.
+Within these sessions, I listened as clients explored their grief.
 Often they spoke of shock, sometimes abandonment and occasionally a sense of overwhelm.
 Reflecting on this work, I’m struck by how inept words are to express the raw, desperate, profound feelings that death can deliver to those left behind.
 And it’s this idea about the failure of language, to adequately express the hardest emotions, which makes Notes on Grief such a stand out book.

-Notes on Grief is written by Chimamanda Ngozi Adiche.
-Ngozi Adiche is a best selling, internationally acclaimed, Nigerian author.
+The author of Notes on Grief is Chimamanda Ngozi Adichie a best selling, internationally acclaimed, Nigerian author.
 She has five non fiction novels to her name including the Orange prize winner Half a Yellow Sun.
 She’s also given a fascinating Ted Talk, The Danger of a Single Story, which is well worth a look.
 In short, if anyone can find the words to express the inexpressible, it’s her.

 And this immediately chimes.
 When I think of grief I think of a widow, silent, passive and tearful.
 But the reality within the therapy room is often rage.
 A rage at the unfairness of it all, a fury that life can be so unfair and anger that long held spiritual beliefs have let you down.
 Within my years of practice I have seen clients out of their chair, fists clenched in fury and pacing the room with the physicality of their anger.